Psychological effects of Internet use: Internet addiction

 People become addicted or dependent on the Internet through excessive computer use that interferes with daily life.
 Kimberly S. Young links internet addiction disorder with existing mental health issues, most commonly depression.
 Young states that the disorder has significant effects socially, psychologically and occupationally.

+Social media use has been proposed as a distinct form of internet-related addictive behaviour, though it is not recognised as a disorder in the DSM-5 or the ICD-11.
+In a 2025 review, Moretta and Wegmann proposed diagnostic criteria for social media use disorder adapted from those for substance use, gambling and gaming disorders, while noting that the criteria have yet to be validated in clinical populations.

 "Aric Sigman's presentation to members of the Royal College of Paediatrics and Child Health outlined the parallels between screen dependency and alcohol and drug addiction: the instant stimulation provided by all those flickering graphics leads to the release of dopamine, a chemical that's central to the brain's reward system".

 A 2009 study suggested that brain structural changes were present in those classified by the researchers as Internet addicted, similar to those classified as chemically addicted.

 In one study, the researchers selected seventeen subjects with online gaming addiction and another seventeen naive internet users who rarely used the internet.
 Using a magnetic resonance imaging scanner, they performed a scan to "acquire 3-dimensional T1-weighted images" of the subject's brain.
 The results of the scan revealed that online gaming addiction "impairs gray and white matter integrity in the orbitofrontal cortex of the prefrontal regions of the brain".
 According to Keath Low, psychotherapist, the orbitofrontal cortex "has a major impact on our ability to perform such tasks as planning, prioritizing, paying attention to and remembering details, and controlling our attention".
 As a result, Keith Low believes that these online gaming addicts are incapable of prioritizing their life or setting a goal and accomplishing it because of the impairment of their orbitofrontal cortex.